CSU Channel Islands Building Marshal Program

 Authority and Oversight

 The Building Marshal Program has been developed in accordance with California Code of Regulations, Title 8, Section 3220 Emergency Action Plan (Inclusive) which covers those designated actions employers and employees must take to ensure safety from fire and other emergencies, and California State University Emergency Management Program - Executive Order 1056.
 The University Police Department administers the campus Building Marshal Program.
-Additional information may be obtained by contacting Sgt.
-Jeff Cowgill at 805-437-8444.
+Additional information may be obtained by contacting Maggie Tougas at (805) 437-3765

 Scope of the Building Marshal Program